qhan2012/market-analysis-reports/reports/market_report_2025-03-21.md

 ## 📰 Economic News

-Here's a summary of today's top economic news and market highlights:
+Here are today's top economic news and major events impacting the U.S. stock market:

-- **Market Performance**: Stocks are falling, with the Dow Jones down 0.6% and the S&P 500 down 0.8%, heading for a fifth straight weekly loss due to concerns over U.S. tariffs and economic growth.
+- **Economic Reports**: Key economic indicators such as housing starts, building permits, and import/export prices are being released, influencing market sentiment.
-- **Economic Uncertainty**: The Federal Reserve predicts slower GDP growth at 1.7% for 2025, and high borrowing costs are affecting business investment.
+- **Central Bank Activities**: The Federal Reserve's balance sheet and interest rate decisions are closely watched for their impact on monetary policy.
-- **Tariff Impact**: U.S. tariffs on Canada and Mexico are set to take effect on April 2, adding to market uncertainty.
+- **Global Economic Developments**: International economic events, including interest rate reviews in other countries, are affecting global market dynamics and investor confidence.

 ## 📈 Index Analysis